“Before deciding on any form of treatment, talk with

 In Menopause: Diagnosis & Treatment – Treatment the (United States) Mayo Clinic elaborate on:

-“Menopause requires no medical treatment.
-Instead, treatments focus on relieving your signs and symptoms and preventing or managing chronic conditions that may occur with aging.
+“Menopause needs no treatment.
+Treatments aim to ease symptoms and prevent or manage ongoing conditions that may happen with aging.
 Treatments may include:

 • Hormone Therapy…